Meet BSidesSG 2020 CFP Review BoardPosted By Admin On 31 May 2020

-We are happy to announce our awesome CFP review board for BSides Singapore 2019.
+We are pleased to announce our awesome CFP review board for BSides Singapore 2020.

 Jim is the founder of Manicode Security where he trains software developers on secure coding and security engineering.
 He is also an investor/advisor for Signal Sciences and BitDiscovery.
 Jim is a frequent speaker on secure software practices, is a member of the JavaOne rockstar speaker and Java Champion community and is the author of “Iron-Clad Java: Building Secure Web Applications” from McGraw-Hill and Oracle Press.
 Jim also volunteers for the OWASP foundation where he helps build application security standards and other documentation.